Preconceived notions can prevent otherwise intelligent and discerning people from recognizing the obvious.

 Lewis was unusual in that he carefully evaluated the objective evidence concerning Christianity as well as its philosophical underpinnings.
 Gradually over years, his mind was drawn to believe Christianity was actually true.

 He resisted this conclusion because his attraction to atheism was largely based on the moral freedom it provided.
-Atheism contends that as long as you do not hurt others, you are free to follow your desires.
+Atheism contends that you are free to follow your desires as long as you do not hurt others.
 Furthermore, Lewis concluded most people do not believe in Christianity because it might restrict their current libertarian lifestyle.

 America and most of the civilized world has entered into what is called post-modern society.
 The Enlightenment helped to define truth and developed the scientific method to help scientists determine whether a hypothesis was valid or not.